Web-Development-Environments-2021/Assignment2_205492671_308546167/README.md

  - fix autocomplete user name in login form.
  - hide gameScreen on pressing on other menu
  - sign out ->>> welcome
- - if login unsuccessfull - write an alert to user - NAOR
  - clear forms -NAOR
  - double key pressed cases in setting like "ArrowUp7"
  - all styles in index.html should move to css files - NAOR